-For the foregoing reasons, advisory staff recommends that VCI's Motion for Reconsideration of Order No. PSC-08-0258-PCO-TX should be denied.
+For the foregoing reasons, VCI's Motion for Reconsideration of Order No. PSC-08-0258-PCO-TX is denied.
 VCI has failed to identify a point of fact or law that the Prehearing Officer overlooked or failed to consider in rendering the Discovery Order.
-VCI should be ordered to submit its full and complete responses to Staff's First Set of Interrogatories (Nos.
+VCI shall submit its full and complete responses to Staff's First Set of Interrogatories (Nos.
 1-38) and First Request for Production of Documents (Nos.
 1-10) by the close of business on Friday, May 9, 2008.